-- 1. Safely move the vehicle off the road and away from traffic. - 2.
-Turn on the hazard warning flashers. - 3.
-Park on a level surface and apply the parking brake.
-Move the selector lever to the P (Park) position. - 4.
-Turn off the engine. - 5.
-Raise the hood to warn other traffic, and to signal professional road assistance personnel that you need assistance. - 6.
-Have all passengers get out of the vehicle and stand in a safe place, away from traffic and clear of the vehicle.
+- Safely move the vehicle off the road and away from traffic. - 2.
+Turn on the hazard warning flashers. - Park on a level surface and apply the parking brake.
+Move the shift lever to the P (Park) position. - 4.
+Turn off the engine. - Raise the hood to warn other traffic, and to signal professional road assistance personnel that you need assistance. - Have all passengers get out of the vehicle and stand in a safe place, away from traffic and clear of the vehicle.